 In order to access the files and folders more accurately, Windows typically assigns a letter of the alphabet to most drives (C: D: E: etc.).
 However, confusion may occur among those drives letters when you finish upgrading the computer system or connect multiple hard disks to the machine.
 If you want to bring order out of chaos and reorganize your drives in a certain way, changing the drive letter can be the most effective way.
 For instance, when you add a new disk to your computer, all of the drive letters will be automatically assigned by the Windows system.
 Change Drive Letter simply provides a way to assist you to modify the letters according to your preference; D for G, E for H and so on.

 If there are other applications running on the partition which you are going to change the drive letter for, AOMEI Partition Assistant will notify you to close those applications.

 Step1: Select a partition which you want to assign a new drive letter to, right click it to open a pop-up menu, and click Advanced -> Change Drive Letter.

 Step2: You will see a new pop-up window as shown in the picture below.
 Click the little box behind New Drive Letter to start a pop-down menu and choose which letter you like as your new drive letter (you can assign any letter to a partition so long as the letter doesn't take up by other partitions, and the drive letter will be removed if you choose None as the new drive letter).

 Step3: Click OK after the new drive letter has been chosen and the new drive letter will be represented in the main window.

 Step4: Click Apply and wait for the process to complete.

 Many programs and its shortcuts make references to specific drive letters.
 Directly changing a drive letter might cause those programs and shortcuts work incorrectly.

-You will not be allowed to change the drive letter for a partition in which system has been installed when you boot the computer from this system drive.
+You are not allowed to change the drive letter for a partition in which system has been installed when you boot the computer from this system drive.